matthewjmiller/mattmiller/CV.md

 - New faculty mentor, College of the Ozarks, 2021-2022.
 - Elected alternate Academic Council Representative, College of the Ozarks, 2020-2021.
 - Coordinator, Writing and Rhetoric minor, College of the Ozarks, 2019-present.
-- Member, English Department Curriculum Committee, College of the Ozarks, 2018-19.
+- Member, English Department curriculum committee, College of the Ozarks, 2018-19.
 - Member, Organizing Committee, the Kenneth Burke Society Conference, Saint Louis University, 2014.
 - Member, Organizing Committee, There and Back Again: a Symposium on Seventy-Five Years of *The Hobbit*, Saint Louis University, 2012.
 - Elected Undergraduate Committee Representative, English Graduate Organization, Saint Louis University, 2011-2012.